Skip to Main Content

 • This license is the most restrictive of the six main licenses, only allowing others to download your works and share them with others as long as they credit you, but they cannot change them in any way or use them commercially.

-CC licenses and examples - from the Creative Commons website.
+CC licenses and examples are from the Creative Commons website.

 Creative Commons License Chooser - Use the Creative Commons License Chooser to add the CC license notice to your works or websites.